melt-umn/Abella-AG-Interface/interface/notes.md

   and abbreviate them ourselves rather than actually abbreviating them with Abella.
 This might make some of the automation we are thinking about go easier.
+- It would be nice to have some kind of a `Search` like Coq has to find relevant theorems, based on the relation being used or something like that.